DensityCo/devops-homework/README.md

 For delivery of this assignment, we'd like to see:

-- Working data paths for both pipeline destinations
+- Working data paths for both pipeline destinations.
-- Reproducible local workflow (e.g., add your stages to docker compose)
+- Reproducible local workflow (e.g., add your stages to docker compose).

 ## Bonus Points for Any of the Following